Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 Yeah.

-And that's what perfect English sounds like.
+That's what perfect English sounds.

-Oh, well, perfect hippo English.
+Oh, well, perfect hippo English sounds like.

-a school she's sort of picking up bits and pieces here and there teaching herself and just absolutely
+She's sort of picking up bits and pieces here and there,

-excelling it's also a little bit funny.
+It's also a little bit funny.

-Like she might have asked for it, but it's funny if she didn't
+Like, she might have asked for it,

 and he's just brought some of his work and said,